Understand the types of compensation you can receive through a WorkCover claim.

 Weekly payments are usually based on the average of your ordinary earnings from the last 52 weeks.
 These are referred to as pre-injury average weekly earnings or PIAWE.

-2. Treatment expenses (for costs associated with your treatment)
+For costs associated with your treatment.

 If you have a work-related injury or illness, you may also be compensated for the cost of your treatment.